Skip to contents

 ## [1] 66

-However, you can also choose to not replace them by using settings_replace = NULL:
+You can also choose to not replace the references to settings variables by using settings_replace = NULL.

 cbook <- codebook(